 COMMUNITY DEVELOPMENT SUPPORT PROGRAM

-In addition to providing support for the AHWS funded programs, the Union of Ontario Indians Health Secretariat also provides the same service for other programs administered by the UOI including the Diabetes Education Program funded by the Ministry of Health and Long-term Care and the Aboriginal Responsible Gambling Program funded by the Ministry of Health Promotion.
+In addition to providing support for the IHWS funded programs, the AN.
+Health Secretariat also provides the same service for other programs administered by the AN including the Diabetes Education Program funded by the Ministry of Health and Long-term Care and the Aboriginal Responsible Gambling Program funded by the Ministry of Health Promotion.